GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Select Signing Certificate](../img/local-ocsp-select-signing-certificate.png)

-After selecting the certificate, you will notice that the statu panel still displays an error stating *The data necessary to complete this operation is not yet available."
+After selecting the certificate, you will notice that the status panel still displays an error stating *The data necessary to complete this operation is not yet available."
 What this really means is it hasn't yet downloaded the CRL.

 ![CRL not yet downloaded](../img/local-ocsp-crl-not-downloaded.png)